interview-eval/interview-eval/README.md

 - Example: "You are a science interviewer assessing high school knowledge.
 Topics to cover: Biology, Physics."

 #### **Hint Strategy**

+This is the prompt used when the interviewer provides hints (feedback) to the interviewee.
 Customize how the interviewer provides hints:
 ```yaml
   hint_prompt_template: |
     "<Hint strategy description>"
 ```
-- Example: "Provide hints to help solve the problem without directly giving away the answer."
+If not specified, it will default to the following:
+- Default: "Given the following, you have to give a hint to the interviewee to help them answer the question correctly. \nIf the {interviewee_name} makes repeated mistakes, give more hints to fix the mistake.\n"

 #### **Questioning Strategy For Follow-Up Questions**
+This is the instruction used when the interviewer provides follow-up questions to the interviewee.

 Define the approach to questioning:
 ```yaml
   strategy: